 Despite its modest size, Phonas has four shoemakers and two cobblers.has a fairly large shop in the better region of the north-west, amidst living houses.
 The second better shoemaker in Phonas is in the southern quarter where officials and castle servants live.
 Piers and Ranald are bitter enemies and the meetings of the shoemaker's guild are often spoilt by their conflicts.
-Meanwhile, has his small shop outside the town walls, at the road eastwards, and is frequently by both locals ans travellers looking for cheap and sturdy footwear.
+Meanwhile, has his small shop outside the city walls, at the road eastwards, and is frequently by both locals ans travellers looking for cheap and sturdy footwear.
 The fourth shoemaker, has specialized on boots and has his shop conveniently near the barracks.
-He is the official supplier of the town militia and is rarely not busy.
+He is the official supplier of the city militia and is rarely not busy.
 For repairs, the poor of Phonas turn to , while most citizens living within the walls prefer .

 Three barbers provide the people of Phonas with the necessary services of cutting hair and beard and pulling teeth:, and , though only the most daring or most poor would choose Bart.

 Two butchers supply fresh meat to the community,and , with the later slaughtering mostly chickens and lambs and only rarely larger animals.